 Independent reference site.
 Not affiliated with SaaS Capital, Bessemer, or any M&A advisory firm.
 For informational purposes only -- not financial advice.

-Public SaaS Valuation Multiples -- April 2026
+Public SaaS Valuation Multiples, 2026

 6.4x